-- A. There is only one Council on Homelessness standing committee: the Consumer Advisory Board Committee.
-This committee is charged with providing information to the Council on the effectiveness of the various services, assisting with identification of gaps in services, providing feedback to the Council from other consumers, and bringing forward for discussion and possible presentation to the Council, ideas and strategies for preventing and ending homelessness from a consumer's viewpoint. - B. The Council may create ad hoc committees as the need arises.
-The purpose of these ad hoc committees will be to develop recommended solutions to the specific issue for which they were created.
+The Council may create ad hoc committees as the need arises.

+- A. The purpose of the ad hoc committees will be to develop recommended solutions to the specific issue for which they were created.
 The ad hoc committees may be comprised of members of the CoC and outside individuals.
-Ad hoc committees may be dissolved upon a vote of the Council. - C. The Council may create an ad hoc nominating committee to make recommendations on the filling of vacancies.
+Ad hoc committees may be dissolved upon a vote of the Council. - B. The Council may create an ad hoc nominating committee to make recommendations on the filling of vacancies.
 The ad hoc nominating committee will solicit and assess applicants, rank them in order of preferred appointment, and submit these recommendations to the Council for approval.
-The Council will submit final recommendations to the Board of Supervisors. - D. Ad hoc committees can be appointed to address any matters within the jurisdiction of the Council.
+The Council will submit final recommendations to the Board of Supervisors. - C. Ad hoc committees can be appointed to address any matters within the jurisdiction of the Council.